segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 #### Troubleshooting

-The following table outlines some of the error codes the validation tool may display, as well as possible reasons for the error.
+The following table outlines some of the error codes the validation tool may display and possible reasons for the error.

 | Error message | Likely cause of the error |
 | ------------- | ------------------------- |